Usa-jingu Shrine 宇佐神宮

-Usa-jingu is believed to be the first shrine in Japan in which Hachiman, the god of military power, was enshrined in the eighth century.
-It has therefore enjoyed the close protection of the Imperial family, and is the head shrine of all Japan's shrines dedicated to the war god.
+Usa-jingu is believed to be the first shrine in Japan in which the deity Hachiman was enshrined in the eighth century.
+As such, it has enjoyed the deep respect and patronage of the Imperial family, and is the head shrine of all Japan's shrines dedicated to the deities of protection and military fortune.

 You can reach the shrine by train and then by taxi.